-The DS26503 can also detect when the TTIP or TRING outputs are open circuited.
+The DS26502 can also detect when the TTIP or TRING outputs are open circuited.
 TOCD (SR1.1) will provide a real-time indication of when an open circuit is detected.
 SR1 provides a latched version of the information (SR1.1), which can be used to activate an interrupt when enable via the IMR1 register.
-The functionality of these bits is not guaranteed by production testing.